FB: 2014 Spring Game - Green & White Game Highlights

 Quartaro brings over 30 years of college coaching experience, including seven years as a head coach, to the Mean Green.

-Last season, Quartaro helped groom walk-on wide receiver Darnell Smith into the second-leading receiver on the team in 2012.
+In 2012, Quartaro helped groom walk-on wide receiver Darnell Smith into the second-leading receiver on the team in 2012.
 Smith finished with career-highs in catches, yards, and touchdowns.
 The top two receivers for the Mean Green in 2012, Ivan Delgado and Smith, were both walk-ons who Quartaro coached the last two seasons.

 When Brelan Chancellor went down with an injury late in 2012, true freshman Carlos Harris stepped in and ended the season as the fourth leading receiver.